your small dog

 Whether it’s romping around indoors or in the park, make sure your dog is getting physical activity to get healthy and stay that way.

 Your vet knows your pet’s ideal weight, how fast he should be losing weight and which foods are best for each stage of the weight management plan.

 4. Maintain an ideal weight for life

-Your small or toy breed dog's weight management plan shouldn't be temporary.
-Once your dog has attained ideal weight, switch to a simple weight maintenance plan that consists of regular exercise and proper nutrition.
-Maintaining ideal weight is very important for:
+Once your dog has attained ideal weight, switch to a simple weight maintenance plan, with regular exercise and proper nutrition.
+Maintaining ideal weight is important for:

 - Promoting healthy joints and mobility

 A weight loss plan is never a safe option for puppies unless your veterinarian recommends it.
 If you are concerned that your puppy has a weight problem, see your veterinarian.
 Do not simply begin feeding weight management dog food.